rlangenfeld/hammock/swagger-ui/README.md

 ## Usage

-- Add hammock _swagger-ui_ artifact.
+- Add  the hammock _swagger-ui_ artifact to your pom.
-- When not using hammock _swagger_ then provide the swagger api url.
+- When not using hammock _swagger_, provide the swagger api url.
 - To disable the online validator use; `swagger-ui.redirect=index.html?validatorUrl=`

 ## Config